futurice/field-ops-guide/field-ops-guide.md

 Especially in projects where we are delivering a pre-defined scope instead of working as "bandwidth" as part of a Client's project team.

+### QUESTION: Have all the relevant technical information been documented and accessible to the Client?

+**What is the criteria for "yes"?**

+The Client has access to a Minimum Viable Documentation that includes:

+- overall architecture description, what parts does the system/delivery consist of
+- list of integrations and dependencies to other systems and third-party services
+- hosting information: list of services including IP addresses and other technical details
+- information on how backups and upgrades are handled
+- other "good to know" type information

+**Why is this important?**

+Having the basic information available in one place makes it possible to maintain and further develop the system.
+It prevents vendor lock-in and empowers the Client.
+Overall, the solution is more robust and fault-tolerant when potentially anyone can understand the big picture and plan changes to how the system works.

+It is also easier for new people to join the project and gain an understanding of the whole.
+Being familiar with different aspects of the system makes it possible to reason about changes and prevents knowledge silos from forming.

 ### QUESTION: Is it clear who is in charge of operating the system?

 **What is the criteria for "yes"?**